 Rule 2: Write to persuade

 Convincing prospective customers that they want or need a product is the first step.
 The second is to keep the customer using the product long-term.
 Persuasive writing is necessary to help readers understand how a product can help them and why they need this particular product instead of one from a competing business.
 Customer retention is the goal, since it can be costly to continually attract new customers rather than get existing customers to remain committed to the product.
 Common strategies include helping customers to see themselves in a better light from using the product or as having the opportunity to improve their circumstances due to using the product.

 Rule 3.
 Write naturally

-Overall, marketing based on content is all about the product and enabling Web readers to quickly and clearly understand the advantages of using it.
-Following these three basic rules can lead to great copy that is able to impress readers to the point of buying and using the product.
+Overall, marketing based on content is all about the product.
+This enables the web readers quickly understand the advantages of using it.
+Following these three basic rules can lead to great copy.
+Thus it is able to impress readers to the point of buying and using the product.